-Isometric is a visual identity and graphic design consultancy based in New York City.
-We collaborate with cultural institutions, businesses, and nonprofits to reinvent the way they present themselves visually and strategically.
+Isometric is a graphic design firm that specializes in visual identity, print, digital, and exhibition design.
+Based in New York City, we collaborate with cultural institutions, businesses, and nonprofits to reinvent the way they present themselves visually and strategically.
 In so doing, we position our clients as leaders within their sectors.
 Our more well-known clients include the US Agency for International Development, Anthem Health Insurance, Princeton University, Soros Fellowships for New Americans, and Columbia Business School.

 We also work with a variety of organizations who represent marginalized and underserved populations, including civilians in zones of conflict, youth participating in American circus, and the beneficiaries of a chlorine dispenser program in Kenya and Uganda.
 We believe in design that transcends existing expectations by challenging cliches and stereotypes in visual culture.